 - Once all folders are added, click on the “Scan” tab.

 - Once you scan all the QB folders, go to the ‘QuickBooks Company Files’ section to see it.

 - Go to the ‘QuickBooks Company File’ location and make sure that all the .nd extension files are created/build for each QB data file.

 I hope you found this article helpful.
-For more queries, just ask your doubts to us and connect to our Certified Advisors at our QuickBooks technical help department number +1-844-405-0907.
+For more queries, just ask your doubts about error QuickBooks Cannot Communicate With the Company File then connect to our Certified Advisors at our QuickBooks technical help department number +1-800-360-4183.
 We are available for round the clock and get quality assistance over email or by a call.